FREQUENTLY ASKED QUESTIONS

 Does Ravenwood offer year-round programs?

 Ravenwood offers programs year-round including family events, adult workshops and mentor trainings, spring and winter break day camps, homeschool programs, and more.
-Ravenwood hosts fundraisers, and this year we’re trying something really special.
-Come join us at Tend the Fire.
+We also run fundraisers, and we love to help organize Ravenwood-themed house parties to raise funds for our programs.
+Contact Brett at firstname.lastname@example.org or (406) 260-8620 for more details.
 Follow Ravenwood on Facebook, sign up on the website for emails, and read our blog postings to keep up to date on how Ravenwood Outdoor Learning Center can help to strengthen your connections to community, nature and self throughout the year!